MercersKitchen/Processing-Java-Overview-and-Projects/README.md

 ---

-# Introductory Computer Science Main Projects
+# Introductory Computer Science Final Project Progression (version of final exam and combined)
 - See Introductory Computer Science for Lessons and Sequence of Projects

 #### Common Outcomes